vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 ````

-Our modification to Nova itself is light-weighted (about 80 lines of insertions
+Besides operations of VMThunder, Our modification to Nova itself is
-and deletions).
+light-weighted.
 Two major functions, i.e., the creation and deletion of the
-template and snapshot volumes, are implemented as following:
+original and diff volumes, are implemented as following:
 (i) creation: We add a volume-driver class extends the original class
 "DriverVolumeBlockDevice" in file "nova/virt/block_device.py" to prepare the
-template and snapshot volumes.
+original volume and diff volume.
 (ii) deletion: We add a delete method (about 20 lines) in file
-"nova/compute/manager.py' to destroy the unused template and snapshot volumes.
+"nova/compute/manager.py' to destroy the unused original and diff volumes.

 More details of the implementation can be found in the following links:
 Paper, http://www.computer.org/csdl/trans/td/preprint/06719385.pdf